Discover Cork

 Ground floor

-backdrop of wealth and poverty in 1700’s Cork.
-It also houses walled gardens, Good Day Deli, a design shop, and Cork focussed book shop.
-The regenerated convent buildings are home to educational projects which your visit support.
-Whether you’re a local or a visitor, discover Cork at Nano Nagle Place.
+of Nano Nagle amid the wealth and poverty of 1700’s Cork.
+It also houses walled gardens, Nano’s Tomb, Good Day Deli Café, shop, and bookshop.
+The regenerated convent buildings host educational and Community projects

 Excl high altar/ chancel area